 Zapro Twitter Linkedin

 Mohammad Kafil is the Founder and CEO of Zapro, an AI-powered procurement and spend management platform.
-With over 16 years of experience in high-growth technology companies, he has led global teams across product, sales, and marketing.
-He is passionate about simplifying procurement, strengthening vendor management, and driving intelligent automation for enterprises.
+With over 16 years of leadership experience in fast-growing technology companies, he has led product, customer success, marketing, and sales teams serving global enterprises across North America, Europe, and APAC.
+Kafil has successfully launched and scaled multiple businesses from early-stage to high-growth organizations.
+He specializes in enterprise data governance, intelligent automation, and AI-driven software, and is passionate about helping companies simplify procurement, manage vendors better, and drive smarter decisions through technology.